Clothes for Bedridden Patients

 Gripper Socks

-Gripper socks are essential for bedridden patients as they provide extra traction and prevent slipping when moving around.
-These socks feature non-slip soles that enhance stability, making them safe for patients who need to stand or walk briefly.
-They are also made from comfortable, stretchy materials that accommodate swelling and provide a secure fit without constriction.
-For bedridden patients who still need to walk to the bathroom, gripper socks are an essential safety resource.
+Gripper socks are essential for bedridden patients because they provide extra traction and prevent slipping.
+Their non-slip soles enhance stability, making them safe for patients who need to stand or walk briefly.

 Compression Socks